dteodore/EmotionArcs/src/README.md

 * lexPath: path to the lexicon file.
 This file should contain two columns: ```word,emotion_score``` with the header ```word,valence``` as an example for the emotion dimension valence.
 * lexNames: name of the emotion category or dimension an emotion arc is being created for
 * savePath: path to the output folder
 * NA: how to treat OOV words.
-Choices are to either ignore OOV terms (NAs are present) or to include OOV terms and assign a neutral score (none for no NA terms)
+Choices are to either ignore OOV terms by replacing them with 'NA' (NAs are present) or to include OOV terms and assign a neutral score (none for no NA terms)

 The python package [Twokenize](https://github.com/myleott/ark-twokenize-py) is used to help preprocess the text.
 This repository should be cloned in the folder where you are running the script.